Use a Mattress Encasement for Bed Bug Prevention

 - Prevention: Keep bed bugs out!

 Instead of waiting for an infestation to happen in your bed, you can cover any clean mattress with a mattress encasement and use it to proactively check for signs of possible bed bug migration.
-The mattress encasement will prevent bugs from being able to hide out in the nooks and crannies of your mattress and box spring and it provides a smooth outer surface that will make bedbugs easily viewable with a regular visual inspection every time you change the sheets.
+The mattress encasement will prevent bugs from being able to hide out in the nooks and crannies of your mattress and box spring.
+It also provides a smooth outer surface that will make bedbugs easily viewable; all you'll need to do is perform a regular visual inspection every time you change the sheets.

 2. Reaction: Keep bedbugs in!

-If you wake up one morning and realize that you have been visited by bed bugs overnight, you can encase an infested mattress to prevent the buggers from spreading.
+If you wake up one morning and realize that you have been visited by bed bugs overnight, you can encase an infested mattress to prevent the pests from spreading.
 An effective encasement will not let them through to feed on your blood or to migrate elsewhere to feed on anyone else’s blood.
-Eventually, the bedbugs will die (this could take up to 18 months) and you will not have to throw out your mattress.
-In the meantime, however the encasement will keep you protected from their incessant biting and invasion of your comfort.
+Eventually, the bedbugs will die (this could take up to 18 months) and you will not have to throw out your mattress and buy a replacement.
+In the meantime, the encasement will keep you protected from their incessant biting and invasion of your comfort.

 How To Find an Effective Mattress Encasement